zznate/intravert-ug/README.md

 ## Overview
 Intravert is built on top of Cassandra.
 It **is not** a fork.
 Rather, it is a plugin which augments (or replaces - up to you) the default CQL and Thrift transports.

+## Game Changer Features
+Intravert is more then an RPC library, query language, or transport for Cassandra.
+IntraVert gives access to new powerful ways of working with Cassandra.

+* The [Processing](src/main/java/org/usergrid/vx/experimental/README.md) system allows users to perform arbitary programatic transformations on the server side before the results are return to the client.

 ## Motivations
 Intravert was conceived of and designed by long time users of Cassandra who have written numerous real-world applications built on the existing Thrift API.